ppmdo/airliner/README.md

-# airliner
+# The Airliner ✈️

-A Go based CLI tool to find great deals on fligh tickets!
-The application saves results to an InfluxDB and sends notifications via a Telegram Bot.
+A Go based CLI tool to find great deals on flight tickets!
+The application saves results to an InfluxDB and sends notifications via a Telegram Bot. 🛫🔍📲

 The tool scrapes data from online providers and finds the best flight tickets given a set of criteria:
-- Departure City
+- Departure City 🏙️
-- Destination City
+- Destination City 🌆
-- Direct / Non-Direct Flights
+- Direct / Non-Direct Flights 🔄
-- Length of Stay
+- Length of Stay ⏳
-- Initial Search Date
+- Initial Search Date 📅
-- Days to Look Ahead
+- Days to Look Ahead 🔍👀

 The application will look for flights starting from the Initial Search Date, plus the Days To Look Ahead and notify about the best option for the given criteria.
-The Telegram notification includes a description of the flight plan, the price and a screenshot of the found offer.
+The Telegram notification includes a description of the flight plan, the price and a screenshot of the found offer. 📲

 Searches can run concurrently if your hardware allows for it (I designed this to run on a Raspberry PI 3).

 # Requirements